Carniverous19/helium-DIY-middleman/README.md

 ## Disclaimers

  - I have done very little testing.
  I have only one real gateway and one miner VM.
  I did run some fake data simulating multiple gateways and miners but I would want to do significantly more testing.
-I did check transmissions (from miner out gatways) using semtech's `util_tx_test`
+ I did check transmissions (from miner out gatways) using semtech's `util_tx_test`.
+ Additionally I verified RX and TX with an on-chain DIY miner that earns for witnessing and PoC transmissions.
  - Software is 100% proof of concept.
 No guarantees on reliability or accuracy only use for testing
  - This software can be used for "gaming" or "exploits".
 Part of creating this software is to demo these exploits to encourage community discussion, expose limitations, and be a weak test for any exploit fixes.
    You should only use this software for testing purposes and not for widespread gaming or exploitation of the Helium network.